Michigan Matters: From Mackinac to Motor Bella, Major Events Return

 He also talked about the pandemic not only from the conference’s point of view, but HFHS – which was the first health system in the state to require mandatory vaccines for its employees in June—before the Biden administration did recently as it called for businesses with over 100 employees to do so.

-HFHS also announced it would close 129 hospital beds due to a worker shortage and Lassiter talked about ongoing shortages and what it could mean this fall.MORE NEWS: Flat Rock Sewers Free Of Gasoline From Ford Gas Leak
+HFHS also announced it would close 129 hospital beds due to a worker shortage and Lassiter talked about ongoing shortages and what it could mean this fall.MORE NEWS: Trump Endorses Election Fraud Lawyer For Michigan AG

 Watch Michigan Matters, Sunday at 8am on CBS 62